homestar92/ring-lardner-transcriptions/The Story of a Wonder Man.md

 It was about a month subsequent to my affair with Jane that the world was startled by Robert Fulton’s invention of the taxicab.
 The first taxi now would seem a crude vehicle, but at the time it was hailed as a marvel.
 It was a sidewheeler and was steered from the rear seat, by the passenger, thus insuring at least, its arrival at the point where the passenger wanted to go.
 The driver sat in front and warned pedestrians out of the way.
 He generally did this by cupping his hands to his mouth and shouting, almost continuously, “Halloa!
 Halloa!”
 For a while the new conveyances were known as “Halloa cabs.”[^9]

 The strain on the driver’s voices was so great that very few of them were able to hold their jobs after a week or two.
-There was danger of the whole thing falling through because of the dearth of leatherlunged shouters and to obviate this, Fulton invented a musical instrument called the slide trombone and drivers were taught to play Berlin’s “All Alone,” the inference being that the cab wanted the street to itself.
+There was danger of the whole thing falling through because of the dearth of leather-lunged shouters and to obviate this, Fulton invented a musical instrument called the slide trombone and drivers were taught to play Berlin’s “All Alone,” the inference being that the cab wanted the street to itself.
 The instrument was so constructed that in case the pedestrians did not take warning from the melody, the driver could push the slide to its extreme length and knock them out of the way.

 Fulton’s achievements made him so popular in New York that he was given the keys to the city of Boston and a one way ticket to San Diego.
 It is estimated that the earnings of his taxicabs had run well over fifty dollars when they were suddenly cut off by the invention of the horse.